francesco-vaselli/FlashSim/README.md

 ## FlashSim: A Deep Learning Solution to the HEP simulation problem

+# PLEASE NOTE THAT THIS IS STILL A WORK IN PROGRESS AND WILL BE UPDATED IN THE NEAR FUTURE

 [![Made with MkDocs](https://img.shields.io/badge/docs-online-green)](https://francesco-vaselli.github.io/FlashSim/)

 The current repository presents the original code implementation for a *Flash Simulation* approach at the CMS experiment based upon *Normalizing Flows*.